Grooming Gangs

 “It is a failure of public policy over many years that there remains such limited reliable data in this area.”

-The Ethnicity Issue
+Ethnicity

-To quote the Casey report, “Questions about ethnicity have been asked but dodged for years.
+To quote the report, “Questions about ethnicity have been asked but dodged for years.
 Child sexual exploitation is horrendous whoever commits it, but there have been enough convictions across the country of groups of men from Asian ethnic backgrounds to have warranted closer examination.”

-This assertion was based on local data from just THREE police forces (Greater Manchester, South Yorkshire and West Yorkshire).
+This assertion was based on local data from THREE police forces (Greater Manchester, South Yorkshire and West Yorkshire).
 There are 48 police forces in the UK.
-Two of those which `participated covered Rotherham and Rochdale: in Rotherham (2010) five Asian men were jailed.
+Two of those covered Rotherham and Rochdale: in Rotherham (2010) five Asian men were jailed.
 In 2014 inquiry found more than 1,400 victims of ‘grooming and sex exploitation’ there between 1997 and 2013.
 In Rochdale, nine Asian men were jailed (2012) for grooming five young white girls.

 There is an undeniable problem with male Pakistani culture.
 The Oxford rings noted a significant number of perpetrators of child grooming as "Pakistani and/or Muslim heritage" when they started looking at organised child sexual abuse (Operation Bullfinch, Operation Silk and Operation Spur).

-We would like to see both the government and Asian leaders engaged with this problem, as much for Pakistani wives and families as anyone else.
+We would like to see the government and Asian leaders engaged with this problem, as much for Pakistani wives and families as anyone else.
 But what’s very clear to us is that Asian men are not the only groomers.
 Our own data on groomers (of adults) shows that groomers can be of any race, and roughly tracks national ethnic breakdowns:

-There are some massive questions to be asked:
+There are some massive questions to be asked.

 Some police forces are institutionally racist, so have they unwittingly put more effort into tracking down Asian perpetrators than other perpetrators?